CPHS/OPHS Glossary of Terms

 External Adverse Event:

-From the perspective of a UCB Investigator engaged in a multicenter
+From the perspective of a UCB Investigator engaged in a multicenter clinical

-engaged in the clinical trial (not under UCB IRB authority).
+clinical trial (not under UCB IRB authority).

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z